pereznetworks/TD-Project9/project9-gallery-app/README.md

          but if you do and are still using a copy this repo......

-         you should add the secret to the flickr object like this
+         you should add the secret to the flickr object

+         as indicate in the code snippet below

+         then make sure do into the code and make sure the app is using...

+         flickr.secret everywhere that it uses the flickr.apikey

  `
     const flickr = {apikey: 'yourkey', secret: 'yourSecret'};
     export default flickr
  `

-      then make sure do into the code and make sure the app is using...

-      flickr.secret everywhere that it uses the flickr.apikey

       Step 5: